 Inside I was dancing like only a performance ninja can dance…

-What had been in my stakeholder’s mind was a training transaction with L&D for a quick training fix.
-The “quick fix” turned into a Black Belt intervention; marketing attitude and values assessment survey; targeted performance guidance supporting modified process workflows; and yes…some informed tweaks to the Marketing curriculum with performance guidance embedded therein…and all that took place over 18 months before we could look back and say that it was a job well done.
+What had been in my stakeholder’s mind was a routine training transaction with L&D for a quick training fix.
+The “quick fix” turned into a Black Belt intervention; 3rd party marketing attitude and values assessment survey; targeted performance guidance supporting modified process workflows; a collaboration with the OD team to develop a Leadership Academy; and yes…some informed tweaks to the Marketing curriculum with performance guidance embedded therein…and all that took place over 18 months before we could look back and say that it was a job well done.

 Over the last dozen years, the LPA approach has evolved and is now a component of a holistic L&D discipline I detail in an earlier post: “DRIVER – A Repeatable, Agile, Methodology to Generate Learning Performance Guidance”.

 Can your team facilitate that level of conversation?
-Do you have the performance consulting skills on board to accomplish an LPA?
+Do you have the performance consulting skills on board to accomplish a PWA?

 If there is a potential for strategic re-think on your horizon, we should chat.